 The MetroBikes are just normal bicycles.
 They're not e-bikes, so you don't need to worry about anything fancy.
 If you know how to ride a bike, you're good to go!

 Where to rent bikes in Austin?

-If you're hoping for something a bit more unique like a custom bike, a road bike, a mountain bike, a bike tour, or a couple electric bikes for your group, here are some bike shops in Austin that offer rental options.
+If you're hoping for something a bit more unique, like a custom bike, a road bike, a mountain bike, a bike tour, or a couple of electric bikes for your group, here are some bike shops in Austin that offer rental options.

 1. Barton Springs Bike Rental & Tours

 Located in a convenient spot right by the Lady Bird Lake Hike and Bike Trail, Barton Springs Bike Rental offers a variety of bikes for rent.
 Walk-ins are welcome, or you can reserve in advance.
 Rates start as low as $7.50/hour.